All Products

 Important

-The operations that you can perform when you configure a batch synchronization task vary based on the Reader or Writer type.
+The operations that you can perform when you configure a batch synchronization task vary based on the reader or writer type.
 The following tables describe the common operations that you can perform when you configure a batch synchronization task.
-For information about the operations supported by a Reader or Writer and how to perform the operations, see the topic for the related Reader or Writer.
-For more information, see Supported data source types, Readers, and Writers.
+For information about the operations supported by a reader or writer and how to perform the operations, see the topic for the related reader or writer.
+For more information, see Supported data source types, Reader plug-ins, and Writer plug-ins.

 • Operations related to the source